kronosapiens/kronosapiens.github.io/_posts/2020-04-19-sharing-the-wealth.md

 ---

-_This essay was originally prepared for a London-based zine focusing on critical analyses of gentrification.
-The editors ultimately felt that this essay was too market- and policy-oriented for their arts-oriented audience, so I am publishing it here._
+_This essay was originally prepared for a London-based zine on gentrification._

 ## Sharing the Wealth